-The Epidemiology faculty include: Keith Dookeran, Ruth Etzel, Lorraine Halinka Malcoe, Helen Meier, Amanda Simanek and Ellen Velie.
+The Epidemiology faculty include: Keith Dookeran, Lorraine Halinka Malcoe, Helen Meier, Amanda Simanek and Ellen Velie.
 In Epidemiology, faculty research specializations are in the areas of social, community-based, life course and environmental epidemiology.
-Faculty have expertise in pediatric health, environmental health, infectious disease, autoimmune disease, aging, nutrition, cancer prevention, violence against women, mental health, structural determinants of health, and community-level interventions.
-On-going research examines health inequities; lifecourse sociocultural and nutritional risk factors for breast cancer; links between psychosocial stress, immune function and chronic disease; environmental determinants of autoimmune disease; mass criminalization and community health; the misuse of race as a genetic construct in epidemiologic research; and methodologies for studying gender, race, and social class inequalities in health.
+Faculty have expertise in pediatric health, environmental health, infectious disease, aging, nutrition, cancer prevention, violence against women, mental health, structural determinants of health, and community-level interventions.
+On-going research examines health inequities; lifecourse sociocultural and nutritional risk factors for breast cancer; links between psychosocial stress, immune function and chronic disease; social and environmental risk factors for immune dysfunction in aging populations; mass criminalization and community health; the misuse of race as a genetic construct in epidemiologic research; and methodologies for studying gender, race, and social class inequalities in health.
 Epidemiology faculty have collaborated with foreign governments, Indigenous nations, community organizations, community-based researchers, and health justice activists to address children’s environmental health, women’s health, and community health.
 Students enrolled in the Epidemiology track of the MPH program will have opportunities to work with a wide array of organizations, such as the AIDS Resource Center of Wisconsin, Diverse & Resilient, and local health departments.
 Overall, our program integrates themes of social justice theories, with rigorous epidemiologic methods, and community practice to prepare students to utilize the tools of epidemiology to study the distribution and determinants of health, and to advocate for social and health equity in their local communities and beyond.
 Learn more about featured research projects by Epidemiology faculty:

 Life course socio-cultural and early life nutritional risk factors (e.g. diet and body size) and primarily breast cancer